pochothecroc/catalogue.js/README.md

 ## Contribution

 While this repository aims to further improve the Catalogue.js core and we welcome the open-source community to contribute, there are strict guidelines and conventions that each contributor is expected to adhere to.

+### Code of Conduct

+Catalogue.js has adopted a [Code of Conduct](.collaboration/code-of-conduct.md) that we expect all project participants to adhere to.